 While my current area of research follows closely on from my MA and PhD, the scholarship of teaching now occupies most of my scholarly activities.
 My main pedagogic interests include CLIL, the development of integrated models of facilitation for non-language specialists, and the implementation of the glottodrama method across language and content modules for JH degrees in Italian/French and English.
 I am currently part of pedagogic projects for LCS, involving the use of language apps for independent learning and CLIL.

 I have published in the area of Italian language teaching, Canadian theatre and cinema, and Irish memoir writing.
-As an active member of the Higher Education Academy and the Leeds Centre for Canadian Studies, you will find me presenting my extant work at manifold international conferences, symposia, and workshops.
+As an active member of the Higher Education Academy, you will find me presenting my extant work at manifold international conferences, symposia, and workshops.
 I am also the recipient of numerous awards and scholarships from the School of English (which funded both my MA degree and PhD project), the Leeds Centre for Canadian Studies, the Italian government, and Leeds Beckett University.

 <h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://ahc.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>

 - MA in Colonial and Postcolonial Studies

 - MA in Irish Studies

 I now teach and convene both language and content modules across all levels of the degree in Italian, in combination with other disciplines, and within the LfA programme.
 I am also a supervisor of Final Year Projects and Final Year Translation Projects for Italian.